Interstate 70: Missouri

 After passing Kansas City, I-70 traverses the length of Missouri, west to east.
-It passes through the largest city between Kansas City and St. Louis, Columbia, which is about halfway between the two major cities, and the home of the University of Missouri.
+It passes through the largest city between Kansas City and St. Louis, Columbia, which is about halfway between the two major cities and the home of the University of Missouri.
 The terrain is rolling with some hills and bluffs near rivers.
 I-70 also crosses the Missouri River twice (as did the original US 40)—at Rocheport, about 15 mi west of Columbia, and at St. Charles, about 20 mi northwest of St. Louis.
-Most of the highway on this stretch is four-lane.
+Most of the highway on this stretch is four lanes.
 Various proposals have been made to widen it (at an estimated cost of $3.5 billion) including turning it into a toll road.
-I-70 eventually gets into Greater St. Louis and US 40 splits to the south, along with US 61, which does not have a concurrency with I-70.
+I-70 eventually gets into Greater St. Louis, and US 40 splits to the south, along with US 61, which does not have a concurrency with I-70.
 In late 2009, the intersecting road was upgraded to Interstate standards along with the completion of the overhaul of I-64.
-After this interchange, I-70 intersects two child routes, I-270 and I-170.
+After this interchange, I-70 intersects two auxiliary routes, I-270 and I-170.
 After passing several bedroom communities in north St. Louis County, I-70 enters the city limits of St. Louis.
 It turns east to cross the Mississippi River on the Stan Musial Veterans Memorial Bridge, connecting with an extension of I-44, which takes the former I-70 route through Downtown St. Louis to meet I-55 at its connection to the Poplar Street Bridge.

 The 1985 World Series between the Kansas City Royals and St. Louis Cardinals was nicknamed the "I-70 Series" because St. Louis and Kansas City are the two endpoints of I-70 in Missouri, and the highway passes within sight of both the Royals' Kauffman Stadium and, at the time, the Cardinals' Busch Stadium.

 Illinois

 After crossing the Stan Musial Veterans Memorial Bridge, I-70 merges with I-55, while I-64 splits off I-55.
 When the routes intersect I-270, I-55 stays on its own pavement using the mileposts from the Poplar Street Bridge, while I-70 heads east on I-270's pavement using I-270's mileposts.
-Because of this, when I-55/I-70 intersects I-270 from the southeast, the exit number is 20 and, in the opposite direction, it is exit 15.
+Because of this arrangement, when I-55/I-70 intersects I-270 from the southeast, the exit number is 20 and, in the opposite direction, it is exit 15.

 I-70 was rerouted from the Poplar Street Bridge to the Stan Musial Veterans Memorial Bridge north of Downtown St. Louis, which opened in February 2014.

 I-70 passes through numerous county seats in Illinois, among them Vandalia, the state capital from 1818 to 1839.
-It runs concurrently with I-57 around Effingham, then proceeds east toward Indiana.
+It runs concurrently with I-57 around Effingham and then proceeds east toward Indiana.